-Taylor – There’s no jokes or gimmicks or anything like that.
+Taylor – There are no jokes or gimmicks or anything like that.
 You look at The X Factor, and you look at the final 12 out of how many people auditioned for it, there are so many people below average or just there to take the mick.
 Whereas The Voice is about who is the best singer and you don’t get anyone coming on there who’s absolutely terrible like you do on The X Factor, so we just felt it was more credible to be a part of that show as opposed to Britain’s Got Talent or The X Factor.

 Dane – Especially when you get to know the person as well and they’re not just singers, they’re writing and recording.

-Taylor – Yeah they’re all doing their own thing
+Taylor – Yeah they’re all doing their own thing.

 You both went back to perform at your old schools, how did that feel?